ponylang/rfcs/text/0000-crypto.md

 - Digest

     class that produces a hash from chunks of input.
-The hash can be calculated at any time and updated with the update method.

     Example use:

         let d = Digest.sha1()
         d.update("message1")
         d.update("message2")
-        d.hash()
+        d.final()

 # How We Teach This